Emergency-Response-Demo/erdemo.io/architecture.md

   `````

 ## 3.3.
-Interaction with other components
+Interaction with other ER-Demo services
-The Process Service primarily consumes and produces Red Hat AMQ Streams messages.
+The Process Service interacts with other ER-Demo services primarily by consuming and producing Red Hat AMQ Streams messages.
-When a new Incident is reported on the *topic-incident-event* topic, the process Service kicks off a new BPM process to manage the new Incident.
+For example:  When a new Incident is reported on the *topic-incident-event* topic, the process Service kicks off a new BPM process to manage the new Incident.
 When a Responder is shown as available (via the *topic-responder-event* topic), the BPM process is updated to reflect this.
 As the Mission progresses and additional messages are received on the *topic-mission-event* topic, the BPM process is updated to reflect the latest state.
+Another example occurs when the _Create Mission Command_ node is reached:  the RH-PAM based process service emits a _CreateMissionCommand_ message containing the details of the mission to create (IDs of responder and incident as well as coordinates of the incident, responder and shelter locations).
+This _CreateMissionCommand_ message is consumed by the _MissionService_.

 The Process Service sends out multiple types of messages on various Topics in response to the incident progressing through its lifecycle: